bigcommerce/dev-docs/docs/api-docs/storefront/widgets/product-widget-tutorial.md

 ### GraphQL queries

-The `storefront_api_query` field allows you to query store data that can be used by widgets.
+The `storefront_api_query` field allows you to query store data that widgets can use.
 The widget configuration provides the values for the `storefront_api_query` parameters.
 For example, the `$productId` parameter comes from the widget configuration when a user selects a product.
 The `mappings` object from the widget template schema `settings` tells the widget to map the value of the widget configuration’s `productId` setting to the GraphQL parameter called `productId`.

 <div class="HubBlock--callout">